Tessa Schlesinger has been a writer since birth. She was published early, is opinionated, and, in her 7th decade, still continues to write.

 In addition, the word ‘saw’ has two meanings, so unless the meaning is explained through a descriptive phrase or clause, the reader could infer that the speaker either noticed the woman or sawed her in half.
 Context would be important here.

-Readers who understand the rules of grammar would be able to make sense of the sentence as a result of the order in which the words are written.
+Readers who understand the rules of grammar make sense of sentences as a result of the order in which the words are written.
 Ambiguity would be avoided by using a word which only had one meaning, or by adding a phrase which gave clear meaning to the word used, or added further context to the situation.

 My generation learnt English grammar as a result of the study of Latin.
 In the same way, all English as Second Language (ESL) teach English Grammar better than any other primary English course.
 Six months spent learning the intricacies of good grammar will bring rich rewards to the writer.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 You just made me laugh, S Maree.
 I reread it 30 minutes ago and spent 15 minutes rewriting because some things were badly expressed (word order and vocabulary choice!
 English is a hard taskmaster, indeed! :)

 I am reminded of Maria Von Trapp's description of her efforts to learn English.
 She wrote of the German "bekommen", which means to "get", being mistaken for the English "become".
 She also assumed roots would be "reets" because the plural of goose is geese.
 Reading her story proves how difficult it is to learn English.